guettli/scrum/README.md

 There are people who earn more money if more people use scrum.

 Maybe Scrum is more successful than Kanban in the last years (see [Google Trend "Scrum Kanban"](https://trends.google.com/trends/explore?date=today%205-y&q=%2Fm%2F01mwhw,%2Fm%2F0ck_p8)) because Scrum has a better marketing campaign?

+# The term "Sprint".

+I like long-distance running.
+A half marathon (21km) are a great distance.
+Depending on the mood and entuisiasm this means one and a half or two hours of constant workout.
+I like it.

+I am not a sprinter.
+I am too slow on short distances.

+And now back to software development with Scrum: The interesting things won't get solved in one sprint.

+I am not happy with the term "Sprint", but up to now I found no better alternative.
+Do you have one?